How it works

 - Strict time limits

-The country where the person is arrested has to take a final decision on the execution of the European arrest warrant within 60 days after the arrest of the person.
+The country where the person is arrested, the executing state, has to take a final decision on the execution of the EAW within 60 days after the arrest of the person.

 If the person consents to the surrender, the surrender decision must be taken within 10 days.

-The person requested must be surrendered as soon as possible on a date agreed between the authorities concerned, and no later than 10 days after the final decision on the execution of the European arrest warrant.
+The requested person must be surrendered as soon as possible on a date agreed between the authorities concerned, and no later than 10 days after the final decision on the execution of the EAW.

 - Double criminality check – no longer required for 32 categories of offences

 For 32 categories of offences, there is no verification on whether the act is a criminal offence in both countries.
-The only requirement is that it be punishable by a maximum period of at least 3 years of imprisonment in the issuing country.
+The only requirement is that the act must be punishable by a maximum period of at least 3 years of imprisonment in the issuing state.

-For other offences, surrender may be subject to the condition that the act constitutes an offence in the executing country.
+For other offences, surrender may be subject to the condition that the act constitutes an offence in the executing state.

 - No political involvement